toypiano/understanding-typescript/interface.md

 }
 ```

-But for function typing, `type` statement is more commonly used:
+But for function type, `type` statement is more commonly used:

 ```ts
 type AddFn = (a: number, b: number) => number;